Nick Bernal, Nevado Music

 “I like to watch, analyze, and create systems in my brain,” he affirms.
 “As a solo artist, I enjoy the freedom to express exactly what I want by drawing on what I see.”

-Following an amicable split, he began writing under the name Kuri in 2017.
+Scott began writing under the name Kuri in 2017.
 Galvanized by influences ranging from Robert Glasper and Radiohead to Africa’s Tinariwen and composer John Cage, he arranged an expansive sonic palette informing his signature sound.
 It’s comprised of an ever-growing arsenal of instruments, including piano, drums, congas, strings, horns, bass, guitar, and more.

 “Every instrument has its own language,” he goes on.
 “I try to hone the language of each one.
 It helps articulate the overall goal.”